danadrianmirea/Space_Game/README.md

 # Space_Game
-A game like "Chicken Invaders", developed in pygame (a python package)
+A game like "Chicken Invaders", developed in pygame (a python package)\
+My fist experience with using pygame!

 ### Run Guide:
 -------